bkuhlmann/archiver/README.md

 The options prompt can be skipped by passing the desired option directly to the run.sh script.
 For example, executing "./run.sh s" will setup the machine for backup.

-Setting up your machine is required prior to performing a backup as the setup installs the following files:
+Applying custom, machine-specific settings is required prior to performing a backup.
+The setup installs the following files:

 * ~/.archiver/settings.sh - Informs the Archiver how and where to perform the backup (see the settings/settings.sh.example file for examples).
 It consists of the following settings: